raphaelvallat/yasa/docs/contributing.rst

 see `Sphinx documentation <http://www.sphinx-doc.org/en/master/>`_ to learn more about editing them.
 The code follows the `NumPy docstring standard <https://numpydoc.readthedocs.io/en/latest/format.html>`_.

 All changes to the codebase must be properly documented.
 To ensure that documentation is rendered correctly, the best bet is to follow the existing examples for function docstrings.
-If you want to test the documentation locally, you will need to install the following packages:
+If you want to test the documentation locally, you will need to install the required packages:

 .. code-block:: bash

-    $ pip install --upgrade sphinx sphinx_bootstrap_theme numpydoc
+    $ pip install yasa[docs]

 and then within the ``yasa/docs`` directory do:

 .. code-block:: bash

-    $ make html
+    $ sphinx-build -M html . ./build